Aran Islands, Ireland: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types G. Take care to pick the right kind.
-Many adapters for sale now are simply plugs and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types G. Take care to get the right kind.
+The vast majority of adapters for sale now are simply plugs and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most locations.

 • Power bank for devices